 - West Lothian

-To see affected postcodes within these areas, download the latest KIR active postcodes list (Excel file 20.1 KB).
-See the areas included in each county in the map below.
+To see affected postcodes within these areas, download the latest KIR active postcodes list (Excel file, 20.1 KB).

 KIR may not apply to all properties in each postcode area.
 You should conduct the usual searches of the property registers when transacting or otherwise dealing with property in a KIR area.